morphometry/papaya2/paper/paper.md

 We acknowledge funding by Deutsche Forschungsgemeinschaft as part of the [Forschergruppe GPSRS](http://gpsrs.de).

-We are grateful to Daniel Hug, Günther Last, Klaus Mecke and Gerd Schröder-Turk for guidance and support, to Michael Klatt for many discussions and suggestions, and to Simon Weis for technical advice.
+We are grateful to Daniel Hug, Günther Last, Klaus Mecke and Gerd Schröder-Turk for guidance and support, to Michael Klatt for many discussions and for his contributions to the scientific concept and content of the Morphometer, and to Simon Weis for technical advice.

 We use [picopng](https://lodev.org/lodepng/) for loading PNG images, [emscripten](https://emscripten.org/) for compiling to JavaScript,